patch-the-sour/ops-201-challenges/README.md

   This Repo is about the carious scripts we learned in 201

 ### Why are you learning these skills?
-I am learning these new skills to hopefully become a cyber security proffessional in th enear future
+I am learning these new skills to become a cyber security proffessional in the near future

 ### What fundamental concepts did you learn in Ops 201?
 I learned how to make things a little easier and how to really talk to my computer.